verbal-autopsy-software/website/content/authors/5_jason/_index.md

 - Research Team
 ---

+Jason is a research scientist at the [Institute for Population Research](https://ipr.osu.edu/) at [The Ohio State University](https://www.osu.edu/).
+As a member of the openVA Team, Jason is involved with software development, training, and data analysis.
+In addition to verbal autopsy, his academic research interests include health, fertility, mortality, demographic methods, and the links between population dynamics and climate change.

 [Personal Website](https://jarathomas.github.io/)

-Jason is a research scientist at the [Institute for Population Research](https://ipr.osu.edu/) at [The Ohio State University](https://www.osu.edu/).
-As member of the openVA Team, Jason is involved with software development, training, and data analysis.
-In addition to verbal autopsy, his academic research interests include health, fertility, mortality, developing demographic methods, and the links between population dynamics and climate change.